4neesh/DevBlog/src/posts/029_PassByReferenceValue.md

 <br>
 <h4>Referencing Objects from the heap into the stack</h4>
 <p>
 The code sample above has demonstrated how the heap and stack work together to store and reference Objects through the lifecycle of a JVM thread.
-The process for referencing Objects from the Stack to the Heap can impact the efficiency of the JVM and operations that can be performed upon the Objects.
+The process for referencing Objects from the stack to the heap can impact the efficiency of the JVM and operations that can be performed upon the Objects.
 This section will review how the two memory areas communicate.
 </p>
 <p>
 The <i>pass by reference</i> approach involves passing the address of the Object from the heap space into the stack.